Lewisville High School

 Lewisville High School is a public high school in Lewisville, Texas in the Dallas-Fort Worth area.
 The oldest of five high schools in the Lewisville Independent School District, it was opened in 1897, making it the only school in the district to have celebrated its 100th anniversary.

-The school's colors are maroon and white and its mascot is "Big John", the Fighting Farmer (a reference to Lewisville's early days as a rural community).
+The school's colors are maroon and white, and its mascot is "Big John", the Fighting Farmer (a reference to Lewisville's early days as a rural community).

 Campus

 Lewisville High School was originally located on Purnell Street in downtown Lewisville.
-LHS moved to its current location at Main Street and Valley Parkway in 1968.
-At that time, the school was located in farmland at the edge of Lewisville.
+LHS moved to its current location to Main Street and Valley Parkway in 1968.
+At that time, the school was located on farmland at the edge of Lewisville.
 LHS had several additions since then due to the city of Lewisville's large growth.
 In the 2012-2013 school year, Lewisville High School officially opened its new building immediately adjacent to the old building originally built in 1968 yet still on the same campus.
 The following school year, a new auditorium opened.
-The old building's demolition started the exactly the last day of the 2011-2012 school year.
+The old building's demolition started exactly on the last day of the 2011-2012 school year.
 The old campus was cleared for the use of additional parking.

 Lewisville High School currently consists of three different campuses.
 Killough Lewisville High School North, "North Campus" and Harmon Lewisville High School South serve ninth and tenth graders.
 The LHS "Main Campus" primarily serves eleventh and twelfth graders.
 For extracurricular activities students are shuttled from the Killough and Harmon campuses to the Main campus.
 Together, their 2014 enrollment was 3,980 students, making LHS the largest high school in the district.

-Lewisville Independent School District

-Feeder Schools
+Feeder schools

-Lewisville High School has several feeder schools.
+Lewisville High School has several lower schools it draws students from.